inofix/ch-inofix-timetracker/README.md

 1. Push merged master to your individual github account and
 1. create a pull-request, to contribute your solution to the inofix master branch.

+Note for Eclipse / Liferay-IDE developers: if the JSPs of the timetracker-web project aren't validated properly,
+- select the timetracker-web in the Project-Explorer view
+- open the context menu with the right mouse key
+- select "Configure" and
+- choose "Add JSP Validation Support"
+- select the timetracker-web in the Project-Explorer view
+- choose CTRL + F5 to refresh your project
+You may have to restart Eclipse, too in order to have your JSPs validated.

 ## How To Test